barvhaim/beeai-litellm-watsonx/README.md

 And edit the `.env` file to set your environment variables.

 ## 🤖 Choosing a model
 You may set a different model in the `config.yaml` file.
-The default model is `meta-llama/llama-3-3-70b-instruct`.
+The default model is `watsonx/meta-llama/llama-3-3-70b-instruct`.
+_Make sure to have `watsonx` prefixed in the model name to use the watsonx.ai as the LLM provider._

 ## 🚀 Usage
 ```bash